 Temporary Partial Disability (and How to Calculate It)

-Temporary Partial Disability (TPD) compensation in North Carolina seeks to bridge the gap between what a worker earned prior to being injured, and what they’re able to earn while recovering from that injury.
+Temporary Partial Disability (TPD) is a workers’ compensation benefit that seeks to bridge the gap between what a worker earned prior to being injured, and what they’re able to earn while recovering from that injury.
 Essentially, you’ve returned to a job, but you’re not functioning or earning at the same rate you were prior to the injury – whether you’re simply not able to do as much work, or you’ve been placed in a job that pays less but that you can perform despite the injury.

-You can typically receive TPD compensation after returning to work, even if you received TTD compensation before returning.
+You can typically receive TPD compensation in North Carolina after returning to work, even if you received TTD compensation before returning.
 The seven day waiting period is the same for TPD as it is for TTD compensation.

 Calculating TPD Compensation, and Duration of Benefits